Motor Bearing Noise Troubleshooting Guide: Causes, Diagnosis & Prevention

 Bearing Damage

-Pitting, spalling, surface fatigue, cage damage, or false brinelling cause distinct grinding, clicking, or knocking sounds.
+Pitting, spalling, surface fatigue, cage damage, false brinelling, scoring, or rolling-element defects can produce grinding, clicking, rumbling, or repetitive knocking sounds.

 Electrical Erosion